eenewbsauce/create-react-app-add-redux/README.md

 npm i -g create-react-app-add-redux
 ```
 ## Usage
-First create a new using create-react-app
+First create a new app using create-react-app

 ```
 create-react-app my-app